jofpin/trape/README.md

 **--version**  You can see the version number of trape.

-**--update**  Option especially to upgrade to the latest version of **trape**.
+**--update**  Option used to upgrade to the latest version of **trape**.

 **--help**  It is used to see all the above options, from the executable.

 Disclaimer
 -------
-This tool has been published educational purposes in order to teach people how bad guys could track them or monitor them or obtain information from their credentials, we are not responsible for the use or the scope that may have the People through this project.
+This tool has been published educational purposes.
+It is intended to teach people how bad guys could track them, monitor them or obtain information from their credentials, we are not responsible for the use or the scope that someone may have through this project.

-We are totally convinced that if we teach how vulnerable things are, we can make the Internet a safer place.
+We are totally convinced that if we teach how vulnerable things really are, we can make the Internet a safer place.

 Developer
 -------